 - Difficulties in your relationship, whether married or cohabiting

 Some of the main pitfalls include:

 - If your children sell the property, they may be subject to capital gains tax

-- There may be an inheritance tax claim made immediately following any property transfer
+- An inheritance tax claim may be made immediately after the property transfer